bgeier/birdstrikes/README.md

 ## setup

 The dashboard is a Flask app implemented with dash and plotly.
-To use the app, a command line interface, you need to run the script from the terminal with an excel/csv file.
+The app interface is implemented as a Typer app.
+To start the app a user executes at the command line with an FAA data file.
+Either the full excel/CSV, file or a subsample is fine.

 ```bash
 source env/bin/activate # if not already activated